 The aim of the Carpentry program is to train individuals to work in residential construction or renovation.
 Graduates are prepared to perform all basic tasks of the carpentry trade, both rough and finish, to meet code requirements and the expectations of clients.
 Graduates understand how to read blueprints accurately, estimate materials, and construct a basic single-family house.

 In addition to the Full-Time program, we offer a number of woodworking and carpentry courses through our Continuing Education Department.
-View all CE courses here.
+View courses here.